Sahil-Gulati/MREmail/README.md

 # MREmail
 AWS SES raw email bulk sending.
+This library enables a user to gather multiple email sending requests and execute those requests in one go.

 ##Installation
 `composer require sahil-gulati/mr-email`